Bella Hadid Posts Racy Rooftop Instagram Picture, Covered Only By Her Arms

 The two have been quite active since then, being spotted together in Paris and Tokyo, the report noted.
 They still haven’t spoken much about the relationship, however, leaving fans to learn about it mostly through celebrity news sites.

-For those interested in seeing the rooftop photo shoot, Bella Hadid’s latest racy picture can be seen here.
+For those interested in seeing the rooftop photo shoot, Bella Hadid’s latest racy picture can be seen on Instagram.